decretist/Dissertation/Chapter1/chapter1.markdown

 passage from the Digest that an advocate for one or the other of the litigants brought to the attention of the court in support of their case as having been "introduced."
-For an English translation of the *Marturi placitum*, see (Bruce Clark Brasington, ed., *Order in the Court:
+For an English translation of the *Marturi placitum*, see Bruce Clark Brasington, ed., *Order in the Court:
-Medieval Procedural Treatises in Translation*, Medieval Law and Its Practice 21 (Leiden: Brill, 2016)).
+Medieval Procedural Treatises in Translation*, Medieval Law and Its Practice 21 (Leiden: Brill, 2016).
 (See [West Texas A&M University:
 Order in the Court: Medieval Procedural Treatises in Translation](http://www.wtamu.edu/academics/order-in-the-court.aspx).)

 [15] D.1 c.8. *Decretum Gratiani*, First Recension, edition in progress.
 Anders Winroth, 3/21/2017, 2.
-English translation from (Augustine Thompson and James Gordley, trans., *The Treatise on Laws: (Decretum DD.
+English translation from Augustine Thompson and James Gordley, trans., *The Treatise on Laws: (Decretum DD.
 1-20)*, Studies in Medieval and Early Modern Canon Law, v.
-2 (Washington, D.C: Catholic University of America Press, 1993), 7).
+2 (Washington, D.C: Catholic University of America Press, 1993), 7.

 [16] D.1 c.12. *Decretum Gratiani*, First Recension, edition in
 progress.
 Anders Winroth, 3/21/2017, 3.